• Home

 Battye, C. & Budge, D. (2013).
 Reading for pleasure puts children ahead in the classroom, study finds.
 Centre for Longitudinal Studies, IOE University of London.
 Retrieved Feb 2014 from <http://www.cls.ioe.ac.uk/news.aspx?itemid=2740&itemTitle=Reading+for+pleasure+puts+children+ahead+in+the+classroom%2C+study+finds&sitesectionid=27&sitesectiontitle=News>

 Benedictus, L. (2019).
 Torn Apart: the vicious war over young adult books.
-The Guardian.
-Retrieved 17 May 2020 from <https://www.theguardian.com/books/2019/jun/15/torn-apart-the-vicious-war-over-young-adult-books>
+The Guardian .
+Retrieved 17 May 202 from. <https://www.theguardian.com/books/2019/jun/15/torn-apart-the-vicious-war-over-young-adult-books>

 Clark, Christina & Rumbold, K. (2006) Reading for pleasure: A research overview.
 National Literacy Trust.
 Retrieved Mar.
 2017 from <http://www.literacytrust.org.uk/assets/0000/0562/Reading_pleasure_2006.pdf>